lgleto/TopNews-Andoid-iOS/README.md

 ![App example](docs/android-architecture.png "App example")

-The full discription of the architecture can be found [here](https://developer.android.com/guide/components/activities/activity-lifecycle).
+The full description of the architecture can be found [here](https://developer.android.com/guide/components/activities/activity-lifecycle).

 Starting from the bottom up now it will be described the implementation of each component represented in the picture.